espressif/idf-component-manager/docs/en/reference/config_file.rst

        storage_url:
          - "https://components-file.espressif.cn"

-Additionally, if you have a local storage server, you can also add the local storage URL to the configuration file:
+Additionally, if you have a :doc:`local mirror set <../guides/partial_mirror>`, you can also add the local storage URL to the configuration file:

 .. code:: yaml